akriegman/run/README.md

 ## Installation

-`run` is an 11 line bash script.
+`run` is a 12 line bash script.
 Installation is easy, you can just copy and paste the script into a file on your path.
 This command will do it for you:
 ```bash
 curl https://raw.githubusercontent.com/akriegman/run/main/run >~/bin/run ; chmod +x ~/bin/run
 ```